mendix/docs/content/addons/ats-addon/ov-function-api.md

     }
     ```

-For a more detailed example, see [How to Use the Function API with REST](ov-function-api-rest).
+For a more detailed example, see [Function API with REST](ov-function-api-rest).

 ## 4 Clients